 Vehicular ingress and egress into the site, for residents, visitors and business patrons, is provided from SW 1st Avenue and from SW 2nd Street.
 A vehicular driveway off of SW 1st Avenue provides garage entry as well as pedestrian drop-off and pick-up.
 The resulting pedestrian island encompasses sidewalk as well as the proposed Wave streetcar stop on the 200 block of SW 1 Avenue and landscaped area.
-The applicant is

-1/18/2017 CAM #17-0084 designing the canopy of the Wave streetcar station such that it will take inspiration from the façade of the adjacent historically-designated building.
+The applicant is designing the canopy of the Wave streetcar station such that it will take inspiration from the façade of the adjacent historically-designated building.
 The applicant is proposing to provide 1,944 parking spaces on site.

 The site is bordered by a 29 foot-4 inch sidewalk on its 2nd Street frontage.
 Along SW 1st Avenue, the sidewalk ranges in width from 7 feet to 17 feet.
 However it should be noted that the driveway is proposed to be flush with the sidewalk, providing a feeling of spaciousness even at the narrowest point.
-The southern end of the driveway coincides with the entry into the Las Olas Plaza.
+The southern end of the driveway coincides

+4/19/2017 CAM #17-0464 with the entry into the Las Olas Plaza.
 The west entrance to the plaza has a depth of 21 feet-4 inches and a width of 150 feet-9 inches.
 While the grade change on the SW 1st Avenue sidewalk is currently addressed with steps, the proposed streetscape, through a sloped landscaped area in the driveway island eliminates the need for steps and provides a more seamless public realm.

 At its narrowest point, the pedestrian portal to Riverwalk between the proposed development and the existing east portion of the Las Olas Riverfront development would be 27 feet-wide.
 The stretch of Riverwalk in front of the development is proposed to range from 9 feet-7 inches at its narrowest point to 16 feet at its widest.
-It should be 21 feet wide with an approximately 6 foot wide flush planter bifurcating it.
+It should be noted that where the Riverwalk is proposed to be at its narrowest it would be actually be 21 feet wide with an approximately 6 foot wide flush planter bifurcating it.
 The juncture of Riverwalk and the proposed walkway along the west side of the development is approximately 27 feet wide.
 The west entry to Las Olas Plaza is 64 feet wide.
 The walkway along the west side, and paralleling the railroad tracks is 22 feet-8 inches wide at its narrowest point and flares out to 42 feet-1 inch where it intersects with the SW 2nd Street sidewalk at its north end.